Janeesh23/jenkins_argocd/README.md

 # IBM Instana’s RobotShop Microservices on AWS EKS
 ---
-This project demonstrates how to deploy the open-source [RobotShop microservices app](https://github.com/instana/robot-shop) on AWS EKS with CI/CD and GitOps practices.

-###  Key Accomplishments

 - **Provisioned AWS Infrastructure**
   Used custom reusable **Terraform modules** to create VPC and EKS cluster